killthebuddh4/gadfly-go/README.md

 ### Values

-In `gadfly` all values are immutable, meaning that all operations on values return new values and leave the original values unchanged.
+In `Gadfly` all values are immutable, meaning that all operations on values return new values and leave the original values unchanged.
 Note that variables are not values, they can be redefined (they can be pointed to new values).